lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 Implementers should make sure that the correct operation is not affected by such event.

 In Window mode – ACK on error, a malicious node may force a fragment sender to resend a fragment a number of times, with the aim to increase consumption of the fragment sender’s resources.
 To this end, the malicious node may repeatedly send a fake ACK to the fragment sender, with a Bitmap that reports that one or more fragments have been lost.
 In order to mitigate this possible attack, MAX_FRAG_RETRIES may be set to a safe value which allows to limit the maximum damage of the attack to an acceptable extent.
-However, note that a high setting for MAX_FRAG_RETRIES benefits fragment delivery reliability, therefore the trade-off needs to be carefully considered.
+However, note that a high setting for MAX_FRAG_RETRIES benefits fragment reliability modes, therefore the trade-off needs to be carefully considered.

 # Acknowledgements